• Home

 Deck 12

-Unique views (inward-facing)
+Unique atrium or reef views

 Decks 6–8 (Garden View) or Deck 10 (Reef View)